BiscottiMuncher/PigPen/README.md

 - Turn Snort3 On
 - Turn Snort3 Off
+- Web based text editor!

 ---
 Planned Features

-- Web based Rule editing, creation
-- Web based Config editing, creation
+- Better UI for file handling
+- Edit Snorts arguments as a whole, give more control ver enviornment
 - (Pretty much port some of snort3's functionaly over to Flask)

 ---